 I have a confession to make.

 These last few weeks, I have failed as an herbivore.
-It started Super Bowl Sunday.
-I mean, with a menu like rib eye steaks, wings, and BBQ shrimp, who could stick to the regularly scheduled rabbit fare??
+It started on Super Bowl Sunday.
+I mean, with a menu like rib-eye steaks, wings, and BBQ shrimp, who could stick to the regularly scheduled rabbit fare??
 It was a slippery slope from there.

-A major thing that I had to change was stop eating all the crap that I loved to eat.
+A major thing that I had to change was to stop eating all the crap that I loved to eat.
 I may look skinny on the outside, but inside, I have a 300lb fat kid that struggles to get out.
 She likes bread and sugar and lots of it.
 I also had to give up meat.
-I basically have an 80% anti inflammatory and gluten free diet.
+I basically have an 80% anti-inflammatory and gluten-free diet.
 If I stray from it, I feel it about 4-6 weeks later in excruciating pain.
 If I eat cleanly, the next month passes with minimal pain.
 And let me tell you, pain is definitely a motivator to change.

 Endometriosis affects an estimated 176 million women worldwide.
 The following resources really helped me make some decisions to treat Endometriosis naturally.